 It is UC policy not to discriminate on the basis of race, color, national origin, religion, sex, physical or mental disability, medical condition (cancer-related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or status as a covered veteran.
 UC institutions do not accept grant and contract awards with restrictions based on citizenship except when the purpose of the project is for workforce development (Contract & Grant Manual section 14-700).

-Second, PIs and RAs should always read the most current sponsor guidance on what is required, and provide this information.
+Second, Project Directors (PDs) and Principal Investigators (PIs) should always read the most current sponsor guidance on what is required, and provide this information.
 Do not rely on what you always provided in the past.

 The rules have not changed but they are being interpreted more strictly from a national security perspective.
 Also, the rules are likely to be augmented as new sponsor policy is developed and as new federal and state laws are enacted.
 In short, do not rely on past behavior to meet these new requirements.

-The following are the basic steps PIs and RAs should take to ensure compliance with the evolving foreign influence requirements of the University, federal sponsors, and federal and state law.
+The following are the basic steps PDs/PIs should take to ensure compliance with the evolving foreign influence requirements of the University, federal sponsors, and federal and state law.

-- Make sure you disclose all of your outside professional activities as required under Section 025 of the Academic Personnel Manual (APM).
+- Faculty must disclose all outside professional activities as required under Section 025 of the Academic Personnel Manual (APM).